 - (4) Despite subsection (3), the Canadian securities regulatory authorities are of the view that directors of issuers should endeavor to review and approve financial statements in a timely manner and should not delay the approval and release of the financial statements in order to avoid their inclusion in a short form prospectus. - 4.2 Additional Financial Statements or Financial Information Filed or Released If annual or interim financial statements of a business acquired or to be acquired, more recent than those that would otherwise be required to be included in a short form prospectus, have been filed before a short form prospectus is filed, sections 4.7 and 5.3 of the National Instrument require those financial statements to be included in the short form prospectus and the short form prospectus to be updated accordingly.
 However, if information derived from more recent annual or interim financial statements is released to the public by the issuer before the financial statements are filed, the short form prospectus should include the information included in the news release or public communication.
-There is no specific requirement in the National Instrument to otherwise update the short form prospectus or pro forma financial statements to reflect the more recent information. - 4.3 Auditor's Report for All Financial Statements Included in the Short Form Prospectus - The National Instrument requires that all financial statements included in a short form prospectus be accompanied by an auditor's report without a reservation of opinion, except financial statements specifically exempted in the National Instrument.
-Issuers are reminded that this requirement extends to financial statements of subsidiaries and other entities even if the financial statements are not required to be included in the short form prospectus but have been included at the discretion of the issuer. - 4.4 Exemption from Auditor's Report if not Previously Included in a Short Form Prospectus - If an issuer received a receipt for a final short form prospectus that included financial statements of a business acquired or to be acquired for a financial year that were not accompanied by an auditor's report, section 4.15 of the National Instrument provides that if the issuer includes any of those unaudited financial statements in a subsequent short form prospectus, the issuer will not be expected to include an auditor's report on those financial statements unless they were audited subsequent to obtaining the final receipt for the previous short form prospectus.
-The Canadian securities regulatory authorities recognize that requesting an issuer to obtain an auditor's report that it was permitted to exclude from a previous final short form prospectus could create undue hardship for the issuer.
+There is no specific requirement in the National Instrument to otherwise update the short form prospectus or pro forma financial statements to reflect the more recent information. - 4.3 Audit Report for All Financial Statements Included in the Short Form Prospectus - The National Instrument requires that all financial statements included in a short form prospectus must be audited, except financial statements specifically exempted in the National Instrument.
+NI 52-107 further requires that all audited financial statements be accompanied by an audit report.
+Issuers are reminded that the audit report requirement extends to financial statements of subsidiaries and other entities even if the financial statements are not required to be included in the short form prospectus but have been included at the discretion of the issuer. - 4.4 Exemption from Audit Report if not Previously Included in a Short Form Prospectus - If an issuer received a receipt for a final short form prospectus that included financial statements of a business acquired or to be acquired for a financial year that were not accompanied by an audit report, section 4.15 of the National Instrument provides that if the issuer includes any of those unaudited financial statements in a subsequent short form prospectus, the issuer will not be expected to include an audit report on those financial statements unless they were audited subsequent to obtaining the final receipt for the previous short form prospectus.
+The Canadian securities regulatory authorities recognize that requesting an issuer to obtain an audit report that it was permitted to exclude from a previous final short form prospectus could create undue hardship for the issuer.